General quantum-classical dynamics as measurement based feedback: Continuous measurement and feedback

 \subsection{The stochastic master equation for continuous measurement}

-Our starting point is the standard stochastic master equation (SME) in It\^o form (see appendix for a quick explanation of It\^o calculus), describing the real-time evolution of a quantum system of density matrix $\rho$ under continuous measurement.
-For a system with density matrix $\rho$, which one can take finite dimensional for simplicity, the SME is
+Our starting point is the standard stochastic master equation (SME) in It\^o form (see appendix for a quick explanation of It\^o calculus), describing the \emph{continuous} evolution of a quantum system of density matrix $\rho$ under continuous measurement.
+Continuous measurement can also yield quantum state dynamics with discrete jumps, but we restrict the analysis in this note to continuous (diffusive) dynamics (see remark \ref{rk:jumps}).
+For a system with density matrix $\rho$, which one can take finite dimensional for simplicity, the most general continuous SME is

 where the $W_k$ are $n$ independent Wiener processes (or Brownian motions), $0\leq \eta_k \leq 1$ are the \emph{detector efficiencies}, and

 The operators $\hc_k$ are \emph{arbitrary} (not necessarily commuting, not necessarily Hermitian) characterizing each detector, and $H_0$ is a Hermitian operator specifying some pre-existing unitary dynamics.
 The corresponding ``sharp'' measurement signals $I_k(t) = \frac{\upd r_k(t)}{ \upd t}$ verify: